An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Preservation of log-concavity

 where $b := \sqrt{\frac{|\alpha_h - L_\pi|}{2}}$, noting this excludes the final $\frac{1}{2}\alpha_\pi$ term.
 Finally, we have that

-When $\alpha_h - L_\pi <0$, there exists some $t^\ast$ beyond which strong convexity\footnote{of the intermediate densities} is lost, that is, $c_t \leq 0$ for all $t \geq t^\ast$.
-Due to the monotonocity of the tan function, $t^\ast$ is easily obtained as
+Now there exists some $s^\ast$ beyond which strong convexity of the intermediate densities is lost, that is, $c_s \leq 0$ for all $s \geq s^\ast$.
+Due to the monotonocity of the tan function, $s^\ast$ is easily obtained as